Woodall: We Take Trump's Trade Threats Seriously

-Cattlemen need to take any change on trade agenda very seriously, says Colin Woodall, vice president of government affairs for the National Cattlemen's Beef Association, in a radio interview with Mike Adams on AgriTalk this week.
+Cattlemen need to take any change on trade agenda very seriously, says Colin Woodall, as he was interviewed by Mike Adams on AgriTalk this week.

 As NAFTA round 4 talks taking place in Washington this week, it’s important for us to continue to work with our partners and make agriculture’s voice as loud as possible.